Subscribe

 Shinhe Cho

-Shinhe Cho connects customers to the magic of Bloomreach’s Discovery pillar of products as a Product Marketing Manager.
-A customer-centric product advocate, she enjoys delivering value and solving problems, one message at a time.
+Shinhe Cho connects customers to the magic of Bloomreach Discovery as a customer-centric product advocate.
+She enjoys delivering value and solving problems, one message at a time.